Neurogami/Scripting_Processing_with_MIDI/Scripting_Processing_with_MIDI.md

 ## Custom message handlers ##

 Using `midiMessage` is OK for simple cases, such as having the sketch do something no matter what note is sent, or perhaps selecting behavior based on two or three notes, but if find your code filling up with lengthy `if/then` or `switch/case` statements you should be wary.
-These kinds of structures can become hard to change or maintain.
+These kinds of structures can become hard to maintain.

 What would be cleaner than a growing set of conditionals would be a way to invoke a method based on the note value.
 Here's one way to do it: